 - Lastly, denote who your sponsor is.
 A sponsor is someone who can help you grow and advance.

 My biggest ‘ah-ha’ from my analysis, was that I didn’t really have a sponsor.
 Trying to make changes and improve any organization without sponsorship is difficult.
-I believe most people want to change things for the better but without good sponsorship it can be difficult to create big change within complex organizations.
-I too was frustrated that I couldn’t create more positive change.
+I believe most people want to change things for the better.
+But without good sponsorship, it can be difficult to create big change within complex organizations.
+Was also frustrated that I couldn’t create more positive change.
 I was swimming upstream without a sponsor.

 And having a sponsor is even more important if you are just trying to develop your career.
 Everyone can benefit from guidance, support, encouragement, and behind the scenes protection.
 Some organizations such as P&G do this very well.
 Their culture is focused on helping people grow their capabilities and their people systems are set up to develop ongoing career paths and their sponsors help identify potential assignments for the employee.
 They employee is still responsible for their career growth, but upper level managers are ready and willing to be sponsors to help them along the way.

 Call to Action: Complete a stakeholder analysis – do you have a sponsor?
 If not, who could you seek out to be your sponsor?